kiryaserg/zapp-pipes-provider/tutorial/provider-stepbystep.md

 * Get categories:
 http://demo.wp-api.org/wp-json/wp/v2/categories returns a JSON with an array of categories and their metadata.

+* Get category:
+http://demo.wp-api.org/wp-json/wp/v2/categories?slug=[category_slug] returns a JSON with a category that matches the input slug.
+We need this endpoint to retreieve a category id from a category slug (which is how a category is represented in a wordpress website url)

 * Get posts:
 http://demo.wp-api.org/wp-json/wp/v2/posts?categories=[categoriesIds]
 returns a JSON with an array of all posts that are linked to the categoriesIds parameter, and their metadata.